ktcarr/12860-tutorial/docs/pages/scratch.md

 - Therefore, we use the observations to "pull" the model back every few hours, so that it doesn't diverge.
 - Have to make compromises: won't exactly match observations and won't conserve properties that should be conserved (unlike models)

+## To-dos
+- EOFs section: talk about North et al. (1982), "Sampling errors in the estimation of..."
+- Also see wiki page on [integral equations](https://en.wikipedia.org/wiki/Integral_equation), including specific section on integral equations as a generalization of eigenvalue equations.
+- Also: post some resources about EOFs (e.g., the ones from Caroline)